Basil (Sweet)

 · ACNE – Indian researchers have reported that basil kills bacteria when applied to the skin.
 They have used basil oil successfully to treat acne.

-· IMMUNE STIMULANT – One animal study shows basil stimulates the immune system by increasing production of disease-fighting antibodies by up to 20 percent.
+· IMMUNE STIMULANT – One animal study shows basil stimulates the by increasing production of disease-fighting antibodies by up to 20 percent.
 This may help explain its supposed effectiveness against bacteria and its traditional uses in treating many infectious illnesses.

 Basil tea stimulates the lungs, warms the body, calms the stomach, and dries dampness.
 It also can aid in the expulsion of the placenta after child-birth.